Nucleic acid structure prediction: Thermodynamic models

+As of 2020, most software packages default to Turner 2004.
+A 2020 benchmark shows that Turner 2004 is the worst of the four for RNA-RNA interaction tasks, with the best (Andronescu 2007) outperforming it by 5 pairs.
+It is known that Langdon 2018 is the best for structure prediction.

 The most stable structure

-Secondary structure of small RNA molecules is largely determined by strong, local interactions such as hydrogen bonds and base stacking.
-Summing the free energy for such interactions should provide an approximation for the stability of a given structure.
-To predict the folding free energy of a given secondary structure, an empirical nearest-neighbor model is used.
-In the nearest neighbor model the free energy change for each motif depends on the sequence of the motif and of its closest base-pairs.
-The model and parameters of minimal energy for Watson–Crick pairs, GU pairs and loop regions were derived from empirical calorimetric experiments, the most up-to-date parameters were published in 2004, although most software packages use the prior set assembled in 1999.

-The simplest way to find the lowest free energy structure would be to generate all possible structures and calculate the free energy for it, but the number of possible structures for a sequence increases exponentially with the length of RNA: number of secondary structures = (1,8)N, N- number of nucleotides.
+The simplest way to find the MFE structure would be to generate all possible structures and calculate the free energy for it, but the number of possible structures for a sequence increases exponentially with the length of RNA: number of secondary structures = (1,8)N, N- number of nucleotides.
 For longer molecules, the number of possible secondary structures is huge: a sequence of 100 nucleotides has more than 1025 possible secondary structures.
+This calls for smarter methods.